 Welcome to Grange Drama

-Like most clubs and societies in the country we have had to stop our normal activities for the duration of the Coronavirus pandemic.
+Like most clubs and societies in the country we had to stop our normal activities for the duration of the Coronavirus pandemic.
 We managed to continue our Play Readings and Committee Meetings using Zoom.
 With restrictions relaxed, however, we can begin to return to live activities.

 Our next Production,